School of Advanced International Studies

 The school is devoted to the study of international relations, diplomacy, national security, economics, and public policy.
 The school has hosted world leaders on a regular basis for public debate in international affairs.

-The Nitze School was established in 1943 by Paul H. Nitze and Christian Herter who were seeking new methods of preparing men and women to cope with the international responsibilities that would be thrust upon the United States in the post-World War II world.
+The school was established in 1943 by Paul Nitze and Christian Herter who were seeking new methods of preparing men and women to cope with the international responsibilities that would be thrust upon the United States in the post-World War II world.
 Nitze feared the diplomatic and economic expertise developed in World War II might get lost if the nation became isolationist.
 Originally founded as a standalone graduate school, it became a part of Johns Hopkins University in 1950.

-The SAIS Washington, D.C. campus is located on Massachusetts Avenue NW's Embassy Row, just off Dupont Circle and across from the Brookings Institution and the Carnegie Endowment for International Peace, and next to the Center for Global Development and the Peterson Institute.
+The school's DC campus is located in the 420,000-square-foot 555 Pennsylvania Avenue building, which was purchased by the university in 2019 and has undergone extensive renovation.
+Previously, the school was based on Embassy Row at Massachusetts Avenue.

 History

-The Nitze School of Advanced International Studies was established in 1943 by Paul H. Nitze and Christian Herter who were seeking new methods of preparing men and women to cope with the international responsibilities that would be thrust upon the United States in the post-World War II world.
+The School of Advanced International Studies was established in 1943 by Paul H. Nitze and Christian Herter who were seeking new methods of preparing men and women to cope with the international responsibilities that would be thrust upon the United States in the post-World War II world.
 Nitze feared the diplomatic and economic expertise developed in World War II might get lost if the nation became isolationist.
 Originally founded as a standalone graduate school, it became a part of Johns Hopkins University in 1950.

 The founders assembled a faculty of scholars and professionals (often borrowed from other universities) to teach international relations, international economics, and foreign languages to a small group of students.
 The curriculum was designed to be both scholarly and practical.
 The natural choice for the location of the school was Washington, D.C., a city where international resources are abundant and where American foreign policy is shaped and set in motion.
 When the school opened in 1944, 15 students were enrolled.

 In 1955, the school created the Bologna Center in Italy, the first full-time graduate school located in Europe under an American higher-education system.
-By 1963, Johns Hopkins SAIS outgrew its first quarters on Florida Avenue and moved to its present location on Massachusetts Avenue.
+By 1963, Johns Hopkins SAIS outgrew its first quarters on Florida Avenue and moved to a location on Massachusetts Avenue.
 In 1986, the Hopkins–Nanjing Center was created in Nanjing, China, expanding the school's global presence.
-In January 2019, Johns Hopkins University announced that it had purchased the Newseum building on Pennsylvania Avenue NW and will remodel the building to house SAIS and other Washington, D.C.-based programs.
+In January 2019, Johns Hopkins University announced that it had purchased the Newseum building on Pennsylvania Avenue NW and would remodel the building to house SAIS and other Washington, D.C.-based programs.

 The school is a member of the Association of Professional Schools of International Affairs (APSIA), a group of schools of public policy, public administration, and international studies.